2020PB/police-brutality/reports/Oklahoma.md

 When Tulsa Police opened fire on peaceful protestors, reporters for Tulsa's channel 8 were struck by pepper balls while reporting live.
 Reporter also stated that police threw a flashbang, and tear gas can be seen in the background.

-tags: journalist, shot, pepper-balls, flashbang, tear-gas, protestor
+tags: journalist, shoot, pepper-ball, stun-grenade, tear-gas, protestor

 id: ok-tulsa-1